Asureda/Asureda/README.md

   </h3>
 </div>

-- 🔭 I’m currently working on **Computational simulations in the field of Fusion Energy and currently collaborating with the BioPhysChem group at the Institut de Química Teórica i Computacional de Catalunya.**
+- 🔭 I’m currently working on **Computational simulations in the field of Fusion Energy at IDOM Consulting, Engineering, Architecture - Computational Transport Phenomena team (CTP) and currently collaborating with the BioPhysChem group at the Institut de Química Teórica i Computacional de Catalunya.**

 - 🌱 I’m currently learning **Computational biophysics.
 Data science and machine learning.
 Neutronic simulations in the field of nuclear fusion.**